Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 If that’s happening, that definitely needs to be avoided.
 That’s a very clear indication that something’s not right, and that, something’s really wrong at that stage.
 If you do not get it in a reasonable timeframe, that’s a problem.

-Also, while you were presenting, I kind of noted down something about languages.
-I think you mentioned something about languages being very important.
+Abby Woods speaking: I think you mentioned something about languages being very important.
 If you could just elaborate a little bit on that, as well, why is that so?

 A lot of people would claim that they have native language capabilities but they’re actually looking at translated texts.
 That’s something very important to have.
 At the same time, very good search providers would also offer hybrid approaches.
 This is where a part of the search can actually cover look at machine translated texts that are part of the search can actually be done by native language searchers.